Thursday, November 30, 2006

 Thus, I shall reply with nine weird facts about me.
 However, I think I'm going to narrow the scope of this list down to nine weird facts about me that I can state today that I could not have stated a few days ago.

 - I dressed as a stereotypical tourist for Halloween, though I don't think most of the the drunk people who saw me got it, even with the plastic camera hanging around my neck.
-(Click here for the only decent picture of me on Halloween.
-In all the rest, the effects of alcohol have forced one or both eyes closed.)

 - I have a magazine ad featuring a Bedlington Terrier tacked to my wall now.
 It stares at me as I type.